 Against the backdrop of a larger series of battles, Nelson introduces nine individuals: John R. Baylor, a Texas legislator who established the Confederate Territory of Arizona; Louisa Hawkins Canby, a Union wife who nursed Confederate soldiers back to health in Santa Fe; James Carleton, a soldier who engineered campaigns against Navajos and Apaches; Kit Carson, a famous frontiersman who led a regiment of volunteers against Texans, Navajos, Kiowas, and Comanches; Juanita, a Navajo weaver who resisted Union campaigns against her people; Bill Davidson, a soldier who fought in the Confederacy’s major battles in New Mexico; Alonzo Ickis, an Iowa-born gold miner who fought on the side of the Union; John Clark, a friend of Abraham Lincoln’s who embraced the Republican vision for the West as New Mexico’s surveyor-general; and Mangas Coloradas, a revered Chiricahua Apache chief who worked to expand Apache territory in Arizona.

 As we learn how these nine charismatic individuals fought for self-determination and control of the region, we also see the importance of individual actions in the midst of a larger military conflict.
-The Three-Cornered War is a captivating story—based on letters and diaries, military records and oral histories, and photographs and maps from the time—that sheds light on a little-known chapter of American history.
+The Three-Cornered War is a captivating story—based on letters and diaries, military records and oral histories, and photographs and maps from the time—that sheds light on an overlooked chapter of American history.

 Praise for The Three-Cornered War: